INF Vichy: History

 The Institut National du Football de Vichy opened its doors on 6 November 1972.
-It was an initiative made by the French Football Federation, in cooperation with the Groupement du Football Professionnel and the Union Nationale des Footballeurs Professionels.
+It was an initiative by the French Football Federation, in cooperation with the Groupement du Football Professionnel and the Union Nationale des Footballeurs Professionnels.
 It functioned in conjunction with the CREPS of Vichy, which opened at the same time as the academy.
 INF Vichy would include 40 players over the age of 16 in its first year.

 The first director of the CREPS housing and of INF Vichy was Jean Forestier.
 The technical management fell to Pierre Pibarot, supported by the coaches Pierre Balarguet, Francisco Filho, Gérard Banide, and Philippe Troussier.
 INF Vichy was included in the national championships of France at both youth and senior level.

 Initially, INF Vichy's team played only friendly matches.
 However, from the 1973–74 season onwards, the team played in the Division 3, with two reserve sides participating in the Division 4 and Division d'Honneur.

-In 1990, INF Vichy closed its doors.
-Over the course of its 18-year history, the academy helped several dozen players make it professional.
+In 1988, INF Vichy closed its doors and was relocated to Clairefontaine.
+Over the course of its 16-year history, the academy helped several dozen players turn professional.

 Academy

 Each year, INF Vichy received 200 to 300 players, but only 30 or so were selected to join the academy in July.
 However, there would only be around 15 players that would leave the academy for a professional club three years later.
 The players were aged 16 to 18.

-The normal duration of studies were three years, and on the side of learning to become footballers, players received accounting, commerce, or mathematics classes.
+The normal duration of studies was three years, and on the side of learning to become footballers, players received accounting, commerce, or mathematics classes.
 The best players would go play with the team in the Division 3.
 Each coach was responsable (manager) of one generation of players, and would follow them during their three years of study.
 Although the primary goal of INF Vichy was to train players to help them become professional, the academy also had the goal of preparing its players should they fail to make it professionally, and for their post-retirement careers.